-E. Examples of Research Studies with suggested IRB decisions.
+D. Examples of Research Studies with suggested IRB decisions.

-Note: IRB's have the prerogative to make more conservative decisions.
+Note: School IRB's have the prerogative to make more conservative decisions.

-Student researcher wants to compare career choices between 10th, 11th, and 12th graders.

-• Minimal risk study: Parental permission not required if data are collected anonymously and if participants are informed of voluntary nature and right to withdraw at any time.

-Student wants to compare the amount of television and type of television shows viewed by boys and girls.
+- 1) Student researcher wants to compare career choices between 10th, 11th and 12th graders. - o Minimal risk study: Parental permission not required if data are collected anonymously and if participants are informed of voluntary nature and right to withdraw at any time. - 2) Student wants to compare the amount of television and type of television shows viewed by boys and girls.